godlaska/Price-Visualizer/README.md

    Price-Visualizer-master/Price-Visualizer-master/sql/automaticSetup.sql
    ```
 3. Open `automaticSetup.sql` and copy all the `CREATE TABLE` statements inside.
-4. Go back to your MySQL Workbench window and make sure the `foodprices` schema is selected.
+4. Go back to your MySQL Workbench window (this should you have CREATE SCHEMA command at the top) and make sure the `foodprices` schema is bolded.
 5. Paste the copied SQL commands into the query editor at the top.
 6. Highlight all the `CREATE TABLE` commands and click the ⚡ (lightning bolt) icon to run them.